Submitted by on

 • Tier 4—Adaptable

 The highest of the NIST cybersecurity framework maturity levels is Tier 4.
 Organizations at Tier 4 continuously improve and adapt their security posture to thwart new and emerging threats.
 To reach Tier 4, organizations regularly conduct risk assessments and adjust security policies and procedures to take advantage of new solutions and remediate vulnerabilities to new threats.
-At Tier 4, security systems rely heavily on a steady stream of security-related data that’s processed with advanced analytics to gain insights and hone systems and processes.
+At Tier 4, cybersecurity systems rely heavily on a steady stream of security-related data that’s processed with advanced analytics to gain insights and hone systems and processes.

 Cyber Maturity Assessment Framework

-There are different types of security maturity models, most of which use similar levels.
+There are different types of security maturity models, most of which use similar approaches.
 To effectively use a security maturity model framework, organizations need to embrace their potential and use the models to better understand and identify security weaknesses.

 2. Benchmark against industry requirements

-3. Help prioritize security investments
+3. Help prioritize cybersecurity investment

-4. Balance cyber security portfolio
+4. Balance the company’s cybersecurity portfolio

-5. Inform security strategy and roadmap
+5. Inform security strategy and roadmap decisions

 7. Facilitate protection of systems and data